andrewhick/pandora/README.md

 * 04 - Hints and level names
 * 05 - Music varies by level type
 * 06 - End credits and bugfixes
+* 07 - More moves and level select